 Is the dragon goby aggressive?

 As dragon fish is a carnivore species, most people think they are aggressive and keep them with aggressive fish.
 In reality, they are non-aggressive species.
 These fish are actually the ones that get bullied by other aggressive fish.
-They do have a large mouth with sharp teeth.
+They do have large mouths with sharp teeth.
 But these teeth are used to scrape off algae to find food.

 Dragon Gobies are carnivore scavengers.
 They scoop up a large mouthful of the substrate and sift through it for smaller food types, such as daphnia, plankton, and bloodworms.
 Then they spit out the substrate from the mouth.
-These fish usually prefer to stay hidden in the sand, behind the rocks, and under plants, and they do not attack other fish at all.
+These fish usually prefer to stay hidden in the sand, behind rocks, and under plants, and they do not attack other fish at all.